A former Fine Gael Taoiseach has joined the Labour party from the grave - or so it appears.

 He was always known to be at the more liberal end of Fine Gael and even formed a Government with the Labour Party but, now, an error on graphics installed in Leinster House claims Garret FitzGerald was actually a member of the left-wing political group.

 As part of celebrations to mark 100 years since the first Dáil, Leinster House has been decorated with a number of informative posters including a massive graphic lining a corridor which details leaders, parties and Governments that have served, with pictures, dates and timelines.

-However, beady-eyed observers have been confused in recent days when they got as far as the 24th Dáil, which was led by Mr FitzGerald.
+However, beady-eyed observers were confused in recent days when they got as far as the 24th Dáil which was led by Mr FitzGerald.

 After the former taoiseach's name the words "Labour Party" appear in brackets.

-An Oireachtas spokesperson confirmed that Mr FitzGerald had not secretly joined the Labour party but instead said it was "a printing error" which will be fixed.
+An Oireachtas spokesperson acknowledged Mr FitzGerald had not secretly joined the Labour party but instead confirmed it was "a printing error" which will be amended.

-Another error on hoardings outside Leinster House has already been changed after it was noticed that there was a duplication of a photograph on a graphic which shows members of the first Dáil.
+Another error on hoardings outside Leinster House had already been changed after it was noticed there was a duplication of a photograph on a graphic which showed members of the first Dáil.

-A Joint Sitting of Dáil and Seanad Éireann in the Round Room of the Mansion House on Monday, January 21 will also be held.
+A Joint Sitting of Dáil and Seanad Éireann in the Round Room of the Mansion House on Monday next will also be held.